PTz0uAH/fpc4all/README.md

 "A road-trip alike journey to build our favorite set of oldskool-craftsmen-dev-tools with our bare hands"

- FPC4ALL is an experimental repo to define the FPC4TERMUX blueprint (next-door-repo), meant for circular learning.. enhancing self-sustainability.. even on a non-high-end android device..
+ FPC4ALL is an experimental repo to define the FPC4TERMUX blueprint (next-door-repo), meant for circular learning.. thus enhancing self-sustainability.. even on a non-high-end android device..
  Our repo contains combined trunk snapshots of FPC(rev.7ac4e38b) and LAZARUS(rev.aeca9749)..
  On Termux we are going to create a script to build fpc and our own lazarus IDE.. and while editing, also make use of conditional define TMX to isolate our code from the rest..

- Eventually we are also going to utilize on-device FPCUPDELUXE to make the process less elaborate..
+ Naturally we are also going to utilize on-device FPCUPDELUXE "termuxified" to make the process less elaborate.. so the Termux user can finally work with a recent developer edition of FPC and Lazarus.
+ The aarch64-android bootstrap compiler we borrowed from the fpc-3.2.2.aarch64-termux.deb experiment is stable enough to become the build engine of our project.
- Once we have buildable sources we can simply add our tmx-trunk to the list of sources and FPCUPDELUXE will perform the delicate build procedure..
+ Once we have patched/buildable sources we can simply add our tmx-trunk to the list of sources on the "and more.."-tab and FPCUPDELUXE will perform the delicate build procedure as usual..

- Furthermore since all commits are back-trackable the fpc-upstream devs can implement the changes into their mainstream git if needed.
-Overhere we are pioneering and use unorthodox methods to present a workable version to the somewhat more demanding devs.. as soon as possible.. which means utilizing gtk2,x11,opengl,etc.. all neat stuff that would take ages to prep via the official repos.
+ Nothing is lost.. since all commits are back-trackable the fpc-upstream devs can implement the changes into their mainstream git if needed.
+Overhere we are pioneering and use unorthodox methods to present a workable version to the somewhat more demanding devs and Termux users.. which means utilizing gtk2,x11,opengl,opengles,sdl etc.. mostly neat stuff that would take ages to prep via the official repos.

- As "spoiled" Delphi7-pro user I observed the past decades of FreePascal development with anticipation and patience, always comparing my "paid" version with the "free" surrogate, and now, as the modern Lazarus seems to be on par with Delphi6 with a lot the extras also to be seen at modern Delphi releases, we are going to bring that developer environment to Termux including all kinds of non-standard features activated to create desktop apps and more cool stuff..
+ As "spoiled" Delphi7-pro user I observed the past decades of FreePascal development with anticipation and patience, always comparing my "paid" version with the "free" surrogate, and now, as the modern Lazarus IDE seems to be on par with Delphi7 IDE with a lot the extras also to be seen at modern Delphi releases, we are going to bring that developer environment to Termux including all kinds of non-standard features activated to create desktop apps and more cool stuff..

  Last but not least, for now, is my secondary motive to create with fpc a classic Amiga toolchain-